Skip to main content

 Use the concept of 4C to improve your story telling skills

 The majority of submissions during the previous Chinese Writing Contests were short stories.
-While some were exceptionally good, there were stories that really confused me.
-This year I hope to receive more of the former, none of the latter.
+While some were exceptionally good, some were really confusing.
+I hope that 2025 could be a little bit better, with more of the former and less of the latter.

 This is the reason that we’re going to talk a little bit about the 4C in story telling.
-I’ll use some successful entries from 2022 to illustrate.
+I’ll use some best entries from previous years to illustrate.

 Good story telling skills are crucial.
 Unfortunately, or fortunately, there isn’t any universal standard for all writers.
 It’s an art that is worth developing over a long period of time.

-For all aspiring writers, myself included, the best way to improve our story telling skills is to examine some common traits of good stories and try to use them in our own writings.
+For all aspiring writers, the best way to improve story telling skills is to examine some common traits of good stories and try to use them in our own writings.

-In this article, we’ll use the concept of 4C to look at four stories that are published in Easy-to-Read Chinese Short Stories, Book 2.
-(You can find out more about all previously published entries here: https://mslmaster.com/index.php/chinese-textbooks/easy-to-read-series )
+In this article, we’ll use the concept of 4C to look at four stories that are published in the Easy-to-Read Chinese Short Stories series, which include best entries of all previous Chinese Writing Contests.
+(Find out more about these books here: https://mslmaster.com/index.php/chinese-textbooks/easy-to-read-series )

 4C is a good starting point to think about your story if you’re currently writing one for this year’s Chinese Writing Contest.
 It refers to Causality, Conflict, Complications, and Characters.